AdaCore/xmlada/docs/sax.rst

   The behavior of an XML parser can be changed in several ways by activating or deactivating some features.
-In the example above, we have specified that the XML document doesn't contain namespaces, and that we do not intend to validate the XML file against a grammar.
+In the example above, we have specified that the XML document doesn’t contain namespaces, and that we do not intend to validate the XML file against a grammar.

 Once the two steps above are done, we can simply call the procedure `Parse` to